nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list clients.
-2. AddressBook shows a list of clients.
+2. iScam shows a list of clients.

    Use case ends.

 **Extensions**
 * 1a.
 The list is empty.
-    * 1a1.
-AddressBook shows a message to indicate that there is no client.
+    * 1a1. iScam shows a message to indicate that there is no client.

       Use case ends.